2023 Most Popular Allied Health Professions Master's Degree Schools in New York

 Women make up 70% of the allied health majors at the school.

 The in-demand master’s degree programs at Stony Brook University helped the school earn the #3 place on this year’s ranking of the most popular allied health professions schools in New York.
-Located in the large suburb of Stony Brook, SUNY Stony Brook is a public college with a fairly large student population.
+Located in the suburb of Stony Brook, SUNY Stony Brook is a public college with a very large student population.

 About 67% of the students majoring in allied health at the school are women while 33% are male.

 The in-demand master’s degree programs at Hofstra University helped the school earn the #4 place on this year’s ranking of the most popular allied health professions schools in New York.
-Hofstra is a large private not-for-profit school located in the large suburb of Hempstead.
+Hofstra is a fairly large private not-for-profit school located in the suburb of Hempstead.

 Women make up 67% of the allied health majors at the school.